Cody Bellinger sparks Dodgers' late comeback in World Series Game 4

 Wood completed his second run through the Astros’ lineup by striking out Brian McCann for the second out in the bottom of the sixth inning.
 Brandon Morrow, the Dodgers’ top setup man, was warmed in the bullpen.
 It was time.
 But Roberts didn’t emerge from the dugout.
 Wood, to that point, was throwing a no-hitter, and his bullpen was tired.
 Surely, he could get one more out?

 He couldn’t.
-Wood threw his pitch to Springer, a knuckle curve low but over the middle of the plate. pringer drove it on a line to left, and into the Crawford Boxes.
+Wood threw his pitch to Springer, a knuckle curve low but over the middle of the plate.
+Springer drove it on a line to left, and into the Crawford Boxes.
 Wood immediately departed, having allowed one hit.
 Roberts’ risk seemed to have a low upside, particularly given that bringing in Morrow would have given him a right-on-right matchup, and though it wouldn’t ultimately cost him, it didn’t pay off.

 In the end, Morton and Wood combined to work 12 innings in which they allowed two earned runs, four hits and two walks, while walking two and striking out ten.
 As Jon Shestakofsky of the Hall of Fame noted: